The Data Center Rundown

 Tech giants securing AI energy

-Meta has finalized major nuclear energy agreements with TerraPower, Oklo, and Vistra to secure clean power supplies necessary for its multibillion-dollar expansion plans centered around AI-driven data centers.
+Meta finalized multiple nuclear energy agreements with TerraPower, Oklo, and Vistra to secure significant clean power resources, supporting its commitment to billions in expansion funding for AI-driven data centers.

 Read at Data Center Knowledge→